An oversock system that stops ticks

 Ease & Comfort

-Strong but soft, never sweaty, quick drying, odorless, adjustable, small to pack
+Strong but soft, never sweaty, quick drying, odorless, adjustable, small to pack.

-Questions about our gaiters
+Questions about Ticktogs

 We have lots of answers for you.
 Check our FAQs.